Getting Started with Accounting

-You can use the Getting Started option to help you get up and running with Sage One, from entering your customer and supplier information to customising settings and preferences for your business.
+You can use the Getting Started option to help you get up and running with Accounting, from entering your customer and vendor information to customizing settings and preferences for your business.
 You can access this option from the Summary tab.

-When you first sign up to Sage One you have to enter some basic information about your company using the quick start guide.
-The business address you enter appears on invoices, credit notes, quotes and statements you send to your customers.
+When you first sign up to Accounting you have to enter some basic information about your company using the Quick Start Wizard.
+The business address you enter appears on invoices, credit notes, quotes, and statements you send to customers.
 If necessary, you can check or update your business details.

-If you need help at any point, simply click help from the menu bar.
+If you need help at any point, click help from the menu bar.

 This takes you to our help centre where you can find useful articles to help with everything from getting started, to the day-to-day processing of your accounts.
 You can also get help on a specific window when you see the help button.

 Once you’ve set up your customers, you can record any outstanding transactions as opening balances.
 This ensures the reports you produce gives you a true picture of your financial position.